 This site is at risk of transitioning to another state.
 Mountain big sagebrush, possibly decadent, dominates overstory and rabbitbrush may be a significant component.
 Deep-rooted perennial bunchgrasses may be present in trace amounts or absent from the community.
-Utah juniper may be present or increasing.
 Annual non-native species are present to increasing.
 Understory may be sparse, with bare ground increasing.
-Utah juniper or singleleaf pinyon may be present as a result of encroachment from neighboring sites and lack of disturbance.
+Utah juniper and singleleaf pinyon may be increasing due to lack of management or natural disturbances.